Brahmani Sacred Dance Teacher Training

 Regular Price: £1,650

 ** We also have a retreat starting at Satsanga the day after this Teacher Training.
-Get a 10% discount from the price of the reatreat if you attend both events!
-Contact us to learn more.
+Get a 10% discount from the total price if you register for both.

 Satsanga Retreat Centre, Goa, India